How can I internationalise my Linkedin prospecting?

 Stage 3: Strategy design

-Each company needs to develop its own internationalization strategy, tailored to its specific needs and objectives.
+Every company needs to develop its own internationalization strategy, tailored to its specific needs and objectives.
 Your strategy needs to be holistic, encompassing not only marketing and finance, but also human resources, logistics, procurement and communications.
+Support from international development experts can also be crucial.

 Step 4: Fine-tuning the details

 Your strategy needs to be meticulously detailed, including technical aspects such as the IT tools and solutions required for day-to-day international management.
-The transformations required could be substantial.
+The necessary transformations could be substantial, and require your team to be properly trained in international business practices.

 It’s crucial not to prepare everything in advance.
 Future challenges will be more manageable once the first challenge has been validated: is there a market for your product in the target country?